JJWesterkamp/remove-assets-webpack-plugin/README.md

 module.exports = {
     plugins: [
         new RemoveAssetsWebpackPlugin({

-            // enter RegExp patterns here...
+            enablelog: true,
             patterns: [
-                // For instance, to remove .js and .js.map output from CSS
+                // To remove .js and .js.map output from CSS entries:
-                // entries (matches output files within /css/, ending with
-                // .js or .js.map)
+                // (matches output files within /css/, ending with .js or .js.map) /^css\/.+\.js(\.map)?$/,
-                /^css\/.+\.js(\.map)?$/,
             ],

-            // optionally enable console output of the used patterns and
-            // matched assets that will be removed from the compilation.
-            enablelog: true
-        })
-    ]
-}
+        }),
+    ],
+};
 ```

 When `enableLog` is set to `true`, the plugin will output the used patterns and removed matching assets to the console like in the following image.